 A default WordPress install is fairly minimal.
 You can add pages and blog posts and manage various settings, such as whether or not visitors should be allowed to leave comments on your site.
 But it lacks some basic features, such as a contact form and spam protection.
 You therefore almost certainly want to install plugins to extend the functionality of your website.

 You can manage plugins via the Plugins menu.
 There are two plugins installed by default: Akismet and Hello Dolly.
-The former is a paid-for anti spam plugin and the latter displays random lyrics from Louis Armstrong’s Hello, Dolly.
+The former is a paid-for anti spam plugin and the latter displays random lyrics from Louis Armstrong’s Hello, Dolly in the dashboard.
 Both plugins are deactive by default, which means they are installed but not used.
-You can typically delete them.
-To do so, select the plugins and then Delete from the Bulk actions drop-down menu.
+You can safely delete them.
+To do so, first select the plugins and then the Delete option from the Bulk actions drop-down menu.

 There are lots of WordPress plugins.
-As at January 2021 there are over 58,000 plugins in the WordPress plugin directory.
-These plugins have been made by WordPress users all over the world, and they are usually free.
+As at June 2021 there are over 58,000 plugins in the WordPress plugin directory.
+These plugins have been made by WordPress users and developers all over the world, and they are usually free.

 A downside of having so many available plugins is that it can be difficult to find the right plugin.
 In general, look for plugins that are actively maintained; have a large number of installs and good reviews.

 We can’t really recommend plugins, but to give you an idea of how the plugin system works I will install All In One WP Security & Firewall.
 This is a free plugin that does a number of things to help keep your website secure.
 Among others, it can add spam protection to forms, which is highly recommended if you have any comment or contact forms on your website.